Jewish Journey Project at SAJ

 Children at SAJ develop connections to values and traditions that span generations.
 They are empowered to engage in spiritual practices and to grapple with complex issues of belief and faith.
 Our students go forward with a rich foundation in Jewish life as they become active participants in our synagogue and responsible citizens of the world.

-An opportunity to learn more about the SAJ Education Program's experiential method of teaching; meet the Education Director and head from current education program parents; held in a private home.
+An opportunity to learn more about the SAJ Education Program's experiential method of teaching; meet the Education Director and hear from current education program parents; held in a private home.
 Please contact Debbie at 212-724-7000 x 10 for the date of the next parlor meeting.

 Parent and Family Programs